ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part08.md

 #### Upgrading Microk8s

-- This is a good time to perform maintenance before you add the worker nodes and is a lengthy process to ensure you are on the latest version of Microk8s on each node
+- This is a good time to perform maintenance before you add the worker nodes and is a lengthy process
 - Do one node at a time
 - SSH onto each Pi and run the following commands